 In some of the previous articles, we have discussed how Running Style is typically divided into Overpronation, neutral pronation and supination, as a starting point when choosing running shoes.
-In Choose the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
-If we do it systematically, it is not difficult.
-If you wish for more information about a specific shoe below, then just click on the image.
+In Choosing the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
+If we do it systematically, it isn’t difficult.

 Running Shoes For Competition

 This shoe belongs to the lightweight category, which is also called competition, pace or fast running shoes.
 There are many good reasons why you should have a light running shoe in your wardrobe.
 Below you will find the most important: